Global Health Update

 Collage of residents working to build a breathing device out of a water bottle

-During the month, we also completed several lectures, board-review sessions, simulated cases, and skills-training sessions as well.
-The residents were able to see nearly all of the Global Health Supper Club sessions come to life, and they were able to apply many of the skills learned over the past two years, including using bubble CPAP machines, placing IOs, building an MDI spacer from a water bottle, treating severe malnutrition, burn management, and neonatal resuscitations.
+The month was filled with global health learning opportunities through lectures, board-review sessions, simulated cases, and skills-training sessions.
+We were able to see nearly all of our Global Health Supper Club sessions come to life and applied many of the skills learned over the past two years of this curriculum.

-We were so grateful to have our Butterfly handheld ultrasound device, which was partially funded by the Department of Pediatrics educational grant.
-It was extremely useful throughout the month in evaluating critically ill patients, especially those too unstable to move to the X-ray room.
-Some case highlights included:
+We are so grateful for the Department of Pediatrics Educational Award which supplied us with a handheld ultrasound device.
+It was extremely useful in evaluating critically ill patients, especially those too unstable to move to the X-ray room.
+Some case highlights include:

-• We suspected our micro-preemie (815g) had a pneumothorax after developing acute respiratory changes and chest wall abnormalities.
-The case involved difficult ethical and palliation discussions and the ultrasound data helped with difficult decisions.
+• Ruling out a suspected pneumothorax in a micro-preemie (815g) — The case involved difficult ethical and palliation discussions, and the ultrasound data helped with complicated decisions.

-• An ill neonate with severe IUGR had a sudden change in neurologic status and sodium derangements.
-We used the Butterfly to determine she had suffered a grade II IVH.
-The software allowed us to send de-identified images to some of our NICU contacts in the States who assisted with the diagnosis.
+• Identifying intraventricular hemorrhage in an ill neonate with severe IUGR and sudden neurologic changes.
+The ultrasound software allowed us to send de-identified images to some of our NICU contacts in the United States who assisted with the diagnosis.

 A group of people standing on red clay outside a house